willpaceley/gawds-battle-bot/README.md

 ### The Coin Flip

 Each Battle starts with a coin flip to determine who will attack first.
+The losing Gawd is granted 10 additional health to offset the winner's advantage.

 ### Attacking

 When it is your turn to attack, the bot will display an embed with relevant information about your opponent's Gawd.
 You will also see additional information about which powers are available for you to attack with, including the passive boosts associated with each attack.

 To attack, click on the button beneath the embed that corresponds with the Power you wish to choose.
-For your convenience and reference, each button also displays the icon of the cult associated with each Power.

 After attacking, the bot will display a combat log detailing the results of attacking with the selected power.

 ### Defending

 When it is your turn to defend, you will the option to either **Block** or **Pass**.
-Blocking negates 100% of the damage inflicted by your opponents attack.
+Blocking prevents 100% of the damage inflicted by your opponents attack.

+A block can be negated if the attacker uses their **Dominant Power**.

 You and your opponent only get 2 blocks per battle.
-Choose when you block wisely!
+Choose when you block carefully!

 ## Game Mechanics